Big challenges for students in years 10, 11, 12 and 13.

 As students start year 12, I usually see a big sigh of relief as they leave the stress of their GCSEs behind and embrace the greater freedoms of the sixth form.
 However, this is a sure sign that students, and often their parents, are underestimating the step-up in the quantity and difficulty of work at A-Level.
 This leads to many students struggling at some point in year 12 in quite a profound way.
 If these struggles aren’t rectified quickly they can have a big knock-on effect in year 13.

-This year, year 12 students are facing further challenges because:
+Year 12 students are facing further challenges because:

 - They haven’t studied properly for six months, many schools having set them adrift when exams were cancelled